|2018||Associate Professor, English Dept, Faculty of Humanities and Social Sciences, University of Zagreb|

 Narrative DissemiNation of the Land of Oz

-European Association for Studies of Australia (EASA); Australasian Humour Studies Network (AHNS); Croatian Association for American Studies (HUAmS)
+European Association for Studies of Australia (EASA) – board member; Australasian Humour Studies Network (AHNS); International Association of the Fantastic in the Arts (IAFA); Centre for Popular Culture (Osijek)

 Futuristic Worlds in Australian Aboriginal Fiction, Oxford: Peter Lang, ISBN 978-1-78707-200-8, 2017, 271 pp.